aphearin/accelerating_python/README.md

 If you know some python, you already know most Cython, because Cython is a formal superset of python, so __all valid python is also valid cython.__
 In the vast majority of cases, Cython code is just python code with some type declarations added to make your loops run faster.

-To see that in action, open up the Jupyter notebook and have a look at the code for computing pairwise sums.
+To see that in action, open up the Jupyter notebook `cython_pairwise_summation.ipynb` and have a look at the code for computing pairwise sums.
 The python and cython algorithms are identical: it's just a double for loop over the elements of the two arrays.
 The main difference is just that in Cython, you can declare the types of the variables used in your loops.
 This saves the python interpreter from needlessly type-checking your loop variable at each iteration, which can result in dramatic performance enhancements.

 Note that you don't *have* to declare those types.
 If you delete those lines of code, it still compiles and runs just fine (try it!).
 But when you do include the type declarations, it just makes your code run faster.